 🧰 Weeks 9 to 10: Insulation and drywall

 Next comes the insulation and drywall.
-First, your contractor will install the insulation to help maintain a comfortable temperature and provide a bit of soundproofing.
+Your contractor will install the insulation first to help maintain a comfortable temperature and provide some soundproofing.

-Then the drywall will go up in the interior, be sanded and primed, and possibly even get a first coat of paint.
-By the end of this step, your house is beginning to look like a home.
+Then, the drywall will go up in the interior, be sanded and primed, and possibly even get a first coat of paint.
+By the end of this step, your house will look like a home.

 👷 Weeks 11 to 12: Flooring and painting

-At this point in the construction process, your design and vision will begin to manifest.
-The floors and cabinets you carefully and specially picked will be installed along with any built-in shelves and interior doors.
+Your design and vision will begin to manifest at this point in the construction process.
+The floors and cabinets you carefully and specially picked will be installed, along with any built-in shelves and interior doors.
 Plus, all your walls will be given a coat of paint.

-During this time the crew will also get to work on finishing up the exterior walls such as adding brick, stucco, or siding.
-You'll also see work being done on your driveway, walkways, and landscaping.
+During this time, the crew will finish the exterior walls, such as adding brick, stucco, or siding.
+You'll also see work on your driveway, walkways, and landscaping.

 🛁 Week 13: Adding appliances and fixtures